jack-bischoff/simple-stock-metrics/README.md

 // Important API keys that should be kept secret export default {
-  alphaVantageKey : '{my_key}',
+  alphaVantageKey : '',
-  slackClientID : '{my_key}'
+  slackClientID : '',
+  slackClientSecret : ''
 };

 ```
-It will hold all special API keys that should be kept secret
+It will hold all special API keys that should be kept secret.
+If this is not filled out properly the app will not function.